Python 8a - Using Lists

 Searching Through Lists

-An if statement can be used to see if a certain word appears within a list.
+A simple if statement can be used to see if a certain value appears within a list.

-Use an if statement to check if their name is in the list.
+Ask the user to input an item and use an if statement to check if it is or isn't in the list.

 Calculating the Sum of a List